-Mercury storage should take place indoors whenever possible.
-When mercury or mercury compounds is stored in enclosed outdoor facilities, particular care must be taken to ensure that there are protective measures to prevent releases of mercury into soil, groundwater or surface water.
-Containers should be sealed to prevent any escape of mercury vapour.
-Stored mercury or mercury compounds should be protected from external factors to prevent damage to containers, and the integrity of stored containers should be regularly checked.
+Mercury and mercury compounds should be stored indoors whenever possible.
+When they are stored in enclosed outdoor facilities, particular care should be taken to implement protective measures to prevent releases of mercury and mercury compounds into soil, groundwater and surface water.
+Stored mercury and mercury compounds should be protected from external factors to prevent damage to containers and the integrity of stored containers should be checked regularly.

-Storage facilities should be secured to avoid theft or unauthorized access.
+Storage facilities should be secured to avoid theft and unauthorized access.
+Moreover, depending on the scale of the facility, monitoring procedures should be established for the operation and decommissioning phases of the storage sites so that potential adverse environmental effects of the storage sites can be identified rapidly and appropriate corrective measures taken.

-D. Containers for the storage of mercury, including secondary containers
+C. Containers for the storage of mercury, including secondary containers

-Storage containers will depend on whether the material to be stored is elemental mercury or as mercury compounds.
-Elemental (or metallic) mercury is a liquid at room temperature, while most mercury compounds are solids.
-Solid and liquid storage require different types of storage containers.
-The risk of contamination of other materials should be avoided.
+Segregation: The type of storage container used will depend on whether the material to be stored is elemental mercury or a mercury compound.
+Elemental mercury is a liquid at room temperature, while most mercury compounds are solids.
+Solids and liquids require different types of storage containers.
+Any risk of contamination of other materials should be avoided.
 Containers and packages holding mercury or mercury compounds should not be placed together with containers holding other substances.
 Separate storage areas, even within the same storage facility, should be established.
-Containers and packages should be marked and stored in a dry and secure place, such as a warehouse or other space that is not usually frequented by people.
-Such areas should not share ventilation systems with work or public areas.
+Containers and packages should be marked and stored in a dry, secure place such as a warehouse or other space that is not usually frequented by people.

+Ventilation: Areas used to store mercury or mercury compounds should not share ventilation systems with work or public areas.
 They should have their own ventilation systems or be vented directly to the outdoors.
-Ideally, ventilation systems should include pollution control devices to capture any mercury vapour or dust release.
-Guidance developed by the United Nations Development Programme (UNDP, 2010) for mercury wastes generated by healthcare facilities provides detailed advice in this regard and may be applicable to many commercial facilities.
+Ideally, ventilation systems for handling area should be filtered or include pollution control devices to capture any mercury vapour or dust release.
+Guidance developed by the United Nations Development Programme (UNDP, 2010) for mercury wastes generated by healthcare facilities provides detailed advice that can be used by many types of commercial facilities.

-Elemental mercury in bulk form should be carefully packaged in appropriate containers, such as those identified in the United Nations Recommendations on the Transport of Dangerous Goods, Model Regulations.
-(United Nations (2015a).
-Containers for elemental mercury should be stored upright on pallets off the ground, with overpacking (such as shrink wrapping of pallets) to provide protection during handling.
-Alternatively, the packages could be placed in a protective outer packaging such as a box or crate.
-The use of wood or other porous materials for pallets should be avoided as such materials are difficult to decontaminate after use.
-Liquid mercury in containers should be placed in containment trays or in a leak-proof area of the storage facility where the edges of storage areas are curved to limit the potential accumulation of mercury in any corners, and where spills can be contained.
-The liquid containment volume should be at least 125 per cent of the maximum liquid volume, taking into account the space taken up by items stored in the containment area.
+Containers: Elemental mercury in bulk form should be carefully packaged in appropriate containers, such as those identified in the United Nations Recommendations on the Transport of Dangerous Goods: Model Regulations (United Nations, 2017).
 Solid mercury compounds should be stored in sealed containers such as barrels or pails with well-fitting lids or in specially constructed containers that do not release mercury vapour.